 ZACH BAIR • CEO & Chairman

 VNUE CEO Zach Bair started his musical ambitions at 6 years old, "banging" on his mother's baby grand piano, much to her chagrin.
 This evolved into trumpet playing in high school and eventually "loud" rock-n-roll bands by the time college and beyond hit.
-An entrepreneur, Zach has started multiple tech and music companies, including Immediatek, which rolled out copy-control technology in 2002, and subsequently commercialized the original DiscLive, considered to be the pioneer of the "instant live" space, on a groundbreaking tour with the Pixies in 2004.
-He has carried the torch ever since that time, continuing to pursue greater control, protection, and revenue for artists and labels, culminating in his leadership with VNUE to take the model to the next level.
+An entrepreneur, Zach has started multiple tech and music companies, including Immediatek (OTC: IMKI), which rolled out Bair’s copy-control technology in 2002, and subsequently commercialized the original DiscLive, considered to be the pioneer of the "instant live" space, on a groundbreaking tour with the Pixies in 2004.
+Immediatek sold to Mark Cuban in 2006.
+Prior to Immediatek, he founded Voyence (previously known as PowerUp Networks) based on patented software of his design, and raised over $12M in a Series A round of funding.
+That company eventually sold to EMC Corp.
+He has carried the torch for music and technology ever since, continuing to pursue greater control, protection, and revenue for artists and labels, culminating in his leadership with VNUE to take the model to the next level.

 Better known as "Tony Montana," the bassist and co-writer for double platinum recording artist Great White from 1987-1992, Tony has gone on to a successful career not only in music, producing and recording, but also as a hi-tech entrepreneur.
 He co-founded the precedent-setting business DiskFaktory.com, which generated over $12M in revenues during its lifetime.
 He has been profiled in Entrepreneur Magazine, among others, and after having met Zach while touring with Slash in 2010 (when the company was recording Slash and his band), has been working on the VNUE/DiscLive team ever since, while continuing his active recording and performance career.